neonevm/neon-evm.docs/docs/quick_start.md

 import {PageHelpful} from '@site/src/components/PageHelpful' import {FeedbackForm} from '@site/src/components/FeedbackForm'

-*Neon EVM is a solution for anyone looking to scale Ethereum dApps on Solana in a developer-friendly manner and get access the growing Solana Ecosystem.*
+*Neon EVM is a synergetic solution for anyone looking to scale Ethereum dApps on Solana in a developer-friendly manner and tap into Solana's vibrant ecosystem.*

 <QuickStartList/>